ianlucas1/agent_system/roadmap_prompts.md

 ### Steps to perform

-- 9.1 Replace the root README.md content with the updated project overview (from the prepared `readme_overhaul.md`), reflecting the new focus as a multi-agent chat GUI (persistent history, token/cost tracking, etc. and no Ethereum references).
 - 9.2 Update docs/index.md (MkDocs home) to match the new branding and features described in the README.
 - 9.3 Run `mkdocs build --strict` to ensure documentation builds without warnings or errors.
 - 9.4 `git add -A && git commit -m "docs: overhaul README and index for new scope"`